xdmushui/partner-center-sdk/develop/get-a-list-of-skus-for-a-product.md

 [!INCLUDE [<Partner Center Java SDK support details>](<../includes/java-sdk-support.md>)]

-To get the list of SKUs for a product, start by following the steps in [Get a product by ID](get-a-product-by-id.md) to get the interface for a specific product's operations.
-From the resulting interface, select the **getSkus** function to obtain an interface with the available operations for SKUs.
-Finally, call the **get()** function to retrieve a collection of the available SKUs for the product.
-Optionally, you can use the **byTargetSegment()** function to filter the SKUs by target segment before calling the **get()** function.
+To get the list of SKUs for a product:

+1. Get an interface for a specific product's operations by following the steps in [Get a product by ID](get-a-product-by-id.md).
+2. From the interface, select the **getSkus** function to obtain an interface with the available operations for SKUs.
+3. Call the **get()** function to retrieve a collection of the available SKUs for the product.
+4. (Optional) Use the **byTargetSegment()** function to filter the SKUs by target segment before calling the **get()** function.

 ```java
 // IAggregatePartner partnerOperations;